-This soup actually isn’t too spicy, but if it still has more of a kick than you would like, omit the jar of salsa, add 2 more cups of broth, and try to find a more mild taco seasoning (or make your own so that you can control the amount of spice that goes into it).
+This soup actually isn’t too spicy, but if it still has more of a kick than you would like, omit the jar of salsa, add 2 more cups of broth, and try to find a more mild taco seasoning (or customize our homemade taco seasoning to your liking).

 This soup is really wonderfully balanced, so you really don’t *need* to serve anything alongside it.
 If you want to, though, a side of guacamole and tortilla chips would be really yummy, as would a simple side salad.

 That really depends on the exact ingredients you’re using.
 For this recipe, we used 85-15 ground beef and topped our soup with cilantro, sour cream, shredded cheese, and crushed tortilla chips, and it comes in at about 758 calories per bowl.

 Because this soup is packed with fiber, protein, and veggies, we definitely consider it a healthy dinner option.
 If you’d like to lighten it up further, use ground beef with a lower fat percentage, or swap the ground beef for ground turkey!